KPar/HueView/README.md

 ```
 #### initialize(double saturation, double light, int speed)

-Saturation: A double value from .0-.1
+Saturation: A double value from .0 up to .1

-Light: A double value from .0-.1
+Light: A double value from .0 up to .1

 Speed: An int value starting from 0.
 Measured in milliseconds, the lowest being the fastest.